COVID-19: Masking policy, vaccinations, testing and general information. Learn more

 With this remarkable tool, whether services are scheduled or anticipated in the future, patients and consumers can quickly and easily review the real out-of-pocket expenses they will face for hundreds of common medical procedures.
 My Cost Estimator in most cases provides you with both hospital and professional services to have an inclusive understanding of personal expenses whether you have insurance or do not.

 In addition, MetroHealth has representatives who can discuss the estimates provided by My Cost Estimator and/or provide estimates via phone, email or mail.
 For assistance, please call 216-957-2325, Option 3.

 MetroHealth is committed to helping everyone, regardless of their ability to pay.
 View financial coordination for more information or to schedule an appointment with a representative by viewing Financial Consultation.
 Also, representatives are available at 216-957-2325, Option 1.

 The Centers for Medicare and Medicaid Services (CMS) require all hospitals to post a list of their standard charges online and update it yearly.
 As of January 1, 2023, CMS guidelines require hospitals to disclose all standard charges for care for all items and services provided by the hospital.
 This includes:

 Hospital charges are the same for everyone, including our payers.
 The charges listed are subject to change and may not reflect the exact amounts billed.
 Medication charges fluctuate and vary based on dosage, frequency, and the manufacturer’s average wholesale price.

 To select a charge list, see below:

 A Diagnosis Related Group (DRG) is a classification system used by insurance companies to standardize inpatient hospital stays.
-This link contains our average charges for each DRG in 2019.
+This link contains our average charges for each DRG in 2022 as required by CMS.